sbeliakou/playpit-labs/README.md

 ## Usage:

-Here's a list of commands which brings this stand up and terminate local infrastructure.
+Here's a list of commands which bring this stand up and terminate local infrastructure.

 ```sh
 ./start <training_name>
 ./stop
 ```

-More Details:
+More details:
 ```sh
 ## Getting Help
 ./start